vivekkr12/uploadjs/README.md

 * Drag and drop support
 * Option to add extra payload to be transfered as request parameter with file

+### Display of Added Files
+Files added for upload are by default displayed in a HTML table.
+This view can be hidden or changed by setting the parameter `customDisplay` to `true` and then providing appropriate implementation of `displayAddedFile`, `removeFileFromDisplay` and `getSelectedFile` methods.

 ## Usage

 Include the dependencies, create a new instnace of `Uploader` and pass on the html elements as parameter.